Aurora forecast for Kiruna - live KP index and weather

 Real-time aurora and weather conditions for Kiruna, Sweden.
 Plan your Northern Lights adventure with live data.

-Tonight's Aurora Viewing Chance
+Tonight's Aurora Viewing Conditions

 KP Index